 Moreover, subscriptions build loyalty and commitment.
 Customers invested in your product are more likely to stick around, explore more of what you offer, and become bigger brand advocates.

-If it makes sense for you and your content creator career, subscriptions can become a reliable income for you and an evolving, valuable experience for your customers.
-Ultimately, it’s a sustainable way to grow your digital product’s presence and profit margins in the long run.
+If it makes sense for you and your content, subscriptions can become a reliable income and an evolving, valuable experience for your customers.
+Ultimately, it’s a sustainable way to grow your digital product’s presence and profit margins.

-Whatever pricing model you decide on for your digital products, it should cover your cost of production at the very least, i.e., don’t forget about fees and expenses.
+Whatever pricing model you decide on for your digital products, it should at the very least cover the cost of production — i.e., don’t forget about fees and expenses.

 Your expenses will largely be determined by the digital product builder you use.
 Free, or low-cost, platforms like The Leap or Thinkific offer you the ability to create and sell digital products quickly and inexpensively.